stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/R.md

 loaded, the default R user library path will be `$HOME/R/x86_64-pc-linux-gnu-library/3.5`.

 This directory doesn't exist by default.
-The first time a user installs an R package, R will ask if she wants to use the default location and create the directory.
+The first time a user installs a package, R will ask if she wants to use the default location and create the directory.